arrowtype/recursive/README.md

 Things to be aware of:
-- If you use weights 300–800 for large text, it may look good to slightly reduce letter-spacing (also called _tracking_)
+- If you use weights 300–800 for large text, it may look good to slightly reduce letter-spacing (also called _tracking_).
-- The heaviest weights of Recursive are _really heavy_, so they need to be a little larger to remain legible
+- The heaviest weights of Recursive are _really heavy_, so they need to be a little larger to remain legible.
-- On screen, it can be useful to use a slightly bolder weight on light backgrounds than on dark backgrounds.
-For example, in VS Code on macOS, the `Regular` weight on a dark background looks similar to the `Medium` weight on a light background.
+- Expression and Slant axes look great with intermediate values at text sizes, but they are mostly intended to be used at either fully "on or off" values, with intermediates available to allow animated stylistic transitions.
+If you are setting type at large sizes, avoid intermediate `XPRN` and `slnt` values.
+If you stick to named instances in design apps (e.g. `Mono Casual Bold Italic`, etc), this is handled for you automatically.
+- The Casual Italic instances are drawn to work well in text but are also the most expressive styles of the family – try them at large sizes to show off their wavy stems and really make a statement! 🏄‍♂️🏄‍♀️

 ### In Code Editors